 Introduces students to the field of counseling.
 Topics include ethical principles of the counseling profession, legal issues and licensing, counseling in a diverse and multicultural society, and effectiveness of various forms of therapy.
 Major theoretical approaches including psychoanalytic, humanistic, existential, cognitive-behavioral, couples and family systems are covered.
-Prerequisite: Abnormal Psychology (PSY-235).
+Prerequisites: Research Methods (PSY-200) and Abnormal Psychology (PSY-235).